 Born in Memphis in 1939, William Eggleston is regarded as one of the greatest photographers of his generation and a major American artist who has fundamentally changed how the urban landscape is viewed.
 He obtained his first camera in 1957 and was later profoundly influenced by Henri Cartier-Bresson’s The Decisive Moment.
 Eggleston introduced dye-transfer printing, a previously commercial photographic process, into the making of artists’ prints.
 His exhibition “Photographs by William Eggleston” at the Museum of Modern Art in New York in 1976 was a milestone.
 He was also involved in the development of video technology in the seventies.
 Eggleston is represented in museums worldwide, and in 2008 a retrospective of his work was held at the Whitney Museum of American Art in New York and at Haus der Kunst in Munich in 2009.
-Eggleston’s books published by Steidl include Chromes (2011), Los Alamos Revisited (2012), The Democratic Forest (2015) and Election Eve (2017), Morals of Vision (2019), Flowers (2019) and Polaroid SX-70 (2019).
+Eggleston’s books published by Steidl include Chromes (2011), Los Alamos Revisited (2012), The Democratic Forest (2015), Election Eve (2017), Morals of Vision (2019), Flowers (2019) and Polaroid SX-70 (2019).

 - published by Steidl